 The Portfolio is subject to call risk, which is the chance that during periods of falling interest rates, issuers of callable bonds may call (redeem) securities with higher coupon rates or interest rates before their maturity dates.
 The Portfolio would then lose any price appreciation above the bond's call price and would be forced to reinvest the unanticipated proceeds at lower interest rates, resulting in a decline in the Portfolio's income.
 Such redemptions and subsequent reinvestments would also increase the Portfolio's turnover rate.
-Call risk should be moderate for the Portfolio because it invests only a portion of its assets in callable bonds.
+Call risk should be high for the Portfolio because of the high percentage of callable bonds.